-What Is Pay to Win?
+What Does Pay to Win Mean?

 Pay to win (sometimes abbreviated to P2W) is a term used to describe when a game allows players to spend real money to gain a competitive advantage over non-paying opponents.
 Most F2P games in this genre offer the ability to spend real money to buy premium currencies that are then used to obtain new characters, skins, and other cosmetics that don't affect the balance of the game.